-Pause Bristol launched in June 2017 to work with women in the city who have had two or more children removed from their care.
+Pause Bristol works with women who have had two or more children removed from their care.
 The programme works with 20 women at a time, using an innovative and proven model of care, which supports women to break the devastating cycle of having their children removed.

 The issues affecting women who use Pause Bristol are complex: domestic and/or sexual violence; childhood trauma; learning difficulties; being care leavers themselves; mental health issues; addiction; and/or having a history of offending.

 Pause Bristol’s most recent internal report found that, between 2012 and 2017, there were at least 127 women in Bristol who had had a combined total of 414 children removed from their care.
 This film, made in-house by a woman as part of her journey with Pause, tells her personal experience of child-care proceedings…